Bosch 300 Series VeroCafe Review: Can This Newcomer Compete With the Legends?

 It’s possible that the brew temperature adjustment is actually in reference to the frothing time.
 After all, you have to steam milk to different temperatures for different drinks.
 But again, I’m just speculating here.

 Honestly, I can’t quite figure this out.
 I’ll admit, the AromaMax System seems like a load of marketing jargon to me.
+Besides, you definitely aren’t able to adjust the brewing temperature via the user interface.

 So, here’s where I enter with a different product recommendation: the Saeco Xelsis automatic espresso machine.
 It’s a bit more expensive than the Bosch machine, but not unreasonably so.
 And I promise it’d be worth it, at least if you’re interested in the upgrades.